 - For non-technology classroom concerns, please contact the office of your Associate Dean of Operations.

-Do I know how to arrange for a Guest Speaker?
+Do I know how to arrange for a guest speaker?

-Do I know how to get Driving Clearance?
+Do I know how to get driving clearance?

 Any staff member who wishes to use a college vehicle to transport students or other college employees to an off-campus destination must submit a College Vehicle Driving Form to receive clearance to drive the vehicles.
-The forms can be obtained online at http://www.grcc.edu/police.
+The form can be obtained online at grcc.edu/police.
 Please plan on submitting the form 30 days prior to your departure date.
 These forms are sent to the Michigan State Police for clearance.
 The return of information takes approximately three to four weeks.

-Do I know the institution's Academic Standards?
+Do I know the institution's Guidelines for Faculty?

 The GRCC faculty member: